FREQUENTLY ASKED QUESTIONS ABOUT THE OLD BLACKSBURG MIDDLE SCHOOL REDEVELOPMENT PROJECT

 Midtown is the name of the project proposed to redevelop the site of the Old Blacksburg Middle School property—an approximately 20-acre site fronting Main Street between Clay and Eheart Streets in the heart of downtown Blacksburg.
 The property was purchased by Midtown Redevelopment Partners, LLC from Montgomery County.

-The owners are partnering with the following groups on a mixed-use infill development that executes the vision for this site which developed out of a multi-year master planning and site design process: Town of Blacksburg, the developers of the Kent Square office building, a growing technology company with a presence in Blacksburg who will locate its local headquarters here, and a national hotel developer.
+The owners are proposing a mixed-use infill development that executes the vision for this site, which developed out of a multi-year master planning and site design process.

 + WHAT IS PLANNED FOR THE SITE?

-Current plans call for an office building fronting on Main Street with a series of ground-level restaurants with outdoor dining, spilling onto a generous sidewalk from which the building is set back.
+Current plans call for two mixed-use office buildings fronting on Main Street with the potential for ground-level restaurants with outdoor dining.

 A new public safety building to house the Blacksburg Police Department and a new public parking garage are proposed in a public-private partnership.
 The parcel will front Clay and New Church Streets and open onto a large publicly owned plaza, which offers an event space for the community.